yanone/babelfont/docs/Font.md

 * Python type: `GlyphList`

-* Babelfont-JSON type: `[dict]`
+* Context-JSON type: `[dict]`

-* When writing to Babelfont-JSON, this structure is stored under the separate file `glyphs.json`.
+* When writing to Context-JSON, this structure is stored under the separate file `glyphs.json`.

-* When writing to Babelfont-JSON, each item in the list must be placed on a separate line.
+* When writing to Context-JSON, each item in the list must be placed on a separate line.

 A list of all glyphs supported in the font.